alwynallan/artemisia/README.md

 <img src="exp_n_8.png" alt="2^8 node digraph" width="640"/>

 Many of the nodes have no incloming arcs (leaves), or indegree=0.
-Many more have indegree=1, and there are two examples with indegree=4.
+Many more have indegree=1, and there are three examples with indegree=4.
 Unlike plants, the digraph has cycles, including one with length=1.
 We can characterize the graph by the distribution of indegree values for all its nodes, and posit that graphs determined by randomness will have similar distributions.
 The principle extends well for graphs with billions of nodes, and serves to test large quantities of data.

 With that motivation, here is the help for utility **`artemisia`**